-Kate offers both in-person and virtual visits to schools, libraries, book clubs, conferences, and business and educational meetings.
-She also speaks at SCBWI and other writing conferences and gives professional development workshops for educators.
+Kate offers both in-person and virtual visits to schools, libraries, book clubs, festivals, and conferences for educators, librarians, and writers.
 Scroll down for a full list of presentations and workshops.
 If you are interested in scheduling a speaking engagement, please fill out Kate’s contact form to learn more about current rates and availability.
+Kate is currently scheduling virtual author visits for the 2021-2022 school year, with the possibility of in-person visits in the spring if COVID cases in her region and yours are very low and safety protocols are in place at your school.

 KEYNOTE & CONFERENCE PROGRAMS